GoogleCloudPlatform/puppet-google/README.md

   global forwarding rule to route incoming TCP requests to a Backend service.

+- `gcompute_target_vpn_gateway`
+  Represents a VPN gateway running in GCP.
+This virtual device is managed by Google, but used only by you.

 - `gcompute_url_map`
   UrlMaps are used to route requests to a backend service based on rules that you define for the host and path of an incoming URL.

+- `gcompute_vpn_tunnel`
+  VPN tunnel resource.

 - `gcompute_zone`
   Represents a Zone resource.